Critique of Judgment: Teleology

 Kant attempted to legitimize purposive categories in the life sciences, without a theological commitment.
 He recognized the concept of purpose has epistemological value for finality, while denying its implications about creative intentions at life and the universe's source.
 Kant described natural purposes as organized beings, meaning that the principle of knowledge presupposes living creatures as purposive entities.
 He called this supposition the finality concept as a regulative use, which satisfies living beings specificity of knowledge.
 This heuristic framework claims there is a teleology principle at purpose's source and it is the mechanical devices of the individual original organism, including its heredity.
 Such entities appear to be self-organizing in patterns.
 Kant's ideas allowed Johann Friedrich Blumenbach and his followers to formulate the science of types (morphology) and to justify its autonomy.

 Kant held that there was no purpose represented in the aesthetic judgement of an object's beauty.
 A pure aesthetic judgement excludes the object's purpose.

+Lewis White Beck suggests that Kant's "Antimony of Teleological Judgement" can also be interpreted as a radical revision of his initial attempt to resolve the antimony between the concepts of freedom and determinism which he first presented in the Critique of Pure Reason.